This is a list of every part you need to build the backpack.

 Use the code: GUNRUN at check out for 10% off your first month

 For non-US streamers, there's also Unlimited International Plans available which work in nearly every country.
+Click below for updated prices and bundles starting from $50 a month.

 Part #4 - Manfrotto Lifestyle NX CSC Backpack